chriscremer/TPL/README.md

   - Bid the max value for five players in the league.
   - Have half your team be above some value, and the other half below that value.

+### How will GM salaries be determined, since GMs cant be bidded on?
+- We'll use a simple linear regression model to predict salary given stats.

 ### If we adopt this system, what does a GM need to do?
 - login once a week and adjust their bids for the players that they want to acquire/trade away
 - organize their team (find subs if necessary)